MateusTeixeira2394/aws-architecture-associate/README.md

-# aws-architecture-associate
+# Purpose

-Repository to help to prepare to AWS Solution Architecture Associate certification
+The purpose of this repository is to help developers to study to AWS Solution Architecture Associate certification.

+So, this study is split in some files, such is:

+- 1-cloud-computing-concepts.md
+- 2-the-aws.md
+- 3-iam.md